Dr Caroline Davenport

 Caroline completed the MA Research Methods in 2015.
 Having conducted empirical research into maternal mental health in the National Health Service [NHS], she later trained as a Specialist Community Public Health Nurse [SCPHN]-Health Visiting.

 In September 2020 Caroline was granted a Vice Chancellor PhD scholarship at Anglia Ruskin University, where she focused on fathers with postnatal depression, completing this award in August 2023.
 During her PhD she conducted a series of studies including a systematic review, and four primary research studies into fathers, mothers, and health visitors.
-This has resulted in five publications across a range of health journals, offering original knowledge and recommendations for healthcare practice.
-Most recently, these have been requested by the UK Fatherhood Institute.
-One article was included in the Scottish Government's evidence synthesis for paternal mental health in January 2024.
-The impact of this research extends to wider professions.
-Caroline has recently published an editorial for the British Journal of General Practice on supporting fathers who present to Primary Care with perinatal depression.
+This has resulted in publications across a range of health journals, offering original knowledge and recommendations for healthcare practice.

-She is also a peer reviewer for a range of journals including the Joanna Briggs Institute.
-She has previously undertaken work as an education reviewer for the Royal College of Nursing.
+She is also a peer reviewer for a range of journals including the Joanna Briggs Institute and British Medical journal.
+She previously worked as an education reviewer for the Royal College of Nursing.

-Caroline also held the role of patient representative for the Royal College of Psychiatrists for two years between 2021-2023 and was a named contributor to their Early Years Position Statement for infant mental health, released in 2023.
+Caroline also held the role of patient representative for the Royal College of Psychiatrists for two years between 2021-2023 and was a named contributor to their Infant and Early Childhood Mental Health report, released in 2023.